 Once you know your story, who you’re telling it to, and where it will be noticed, you need to get it out there.
 For printers, this is a time to shine.
 Because we know the value of integrating print and digital strategies to maximize the power of a message.
 A recent Canada Post neuroscience study found that integrating direct mail and digital campaigns created a 10% higher brand recall and 5% more content interest than if only one channel was used.

 Create experiences that showcase the powerful role that print plays in the customer journey when combined with digital options like video, email, PURLs and landing pages, SMS, social and mobile media and so much more.
-A study from Vision Critical, a company that gathers and aggregates intelligence about customers, showed that by 2020, customer experience will surpass price and product as the key brand differentiator.
+Walker, a full-service Experience Management (XM) firm, reported that by 2020, customer experience will surpass price and product as the key brand differentiator.

 When I got my start in this industry, there were no websites to send people to, no buttons to click and no QR codes to scan.
 Email was in its infancy.
 From magazine ads to printed brochures, the call to action was consistent: Contact us.
 By phone.